SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/the-delivery-group/the-delivery-group-account-set-up.md

       </td>

       <td>
-        Enter the account number for DX Freight.
+        Enter the account number for The Delivery Group.

         The format of the account number must be compliant with the carrier you have selected.
-For DX Freight, the account number must be 8 characters long.

-        *`Note`: If you already have an account with DX Freight that is actively being used, and if you wish to receive tracking via INTERSOFT, then you need to request DX to enable tracking and send it to INTERSOFT.*
       </td>
     </tr>